fietew/research/doc/material.rst

 Gnuplot
 ~~~~~~~

-The code of this repository has been tested under Gnuplot 4.6 patchlevel 4.
 Special thanks go to Hagen Wierstorf for introducing me to Gnuplot.
 His
 `Gnuplotting Blog <http://www.gnuplotting.org/>`_ contains a lot of examples
 and information about Gnuplot.